 Mobile homes offer most of the same tax deductions available to owners of “stick-built” housing.
 The majority of mobile homes aren’t truly mobile, as owners park them on either private or rented property.
 However, if your mobile home is a recreational vehicle, it also qualifies for some tax deductions, including that for mortgage interest.
 The IRS definition of “home” includes any property with cooking, sleeping and toilet facilities.
+If you are renting land for your mobile home, mobile home lot rent tax deductible opportunities may also apply to you.

-Mobile Home vs. Manufactured Home
+Claiming a Mobile Home vs. Manufactured Home

 Mobile home is actually a misnomer.
 Unless your residence was built prior to June 15, 1976, it is considered a manufactured home by the U.S. Department of Housing and Urban Development (HUD), which oversees manufactured home regulation and requires them to conform to codes.
 While people still use the term “mobile home,” the IRS and other agencies consider them manufactured, and these are the regulations that apply.